Naga-Manohar-Y/Classifying_Chessmen/README.md

 ### 3. **Exporting Notebook to Script**
 - To streamline deployment, the Jupyter Notebook was converted into a Python script.
 This ensures reproducibility and simplifies integration into the deployment pipeline.
-- train.py for training the model
+- `train.py` for training the model
+- `predict.py` for inference from web service
-- chessmen_predict.py for inference
+- `chessmen_predict.py` for inference from web service
-- Note: If you want try tensorflowlite model refer to tflite_model.py
+- Note: If you want try tensorflowlite model refer to `tflite_model.py`

 ### 4. **Model Deployment**
 The trained model was deployed as a RESTful API using Flask and Gunicorn.
 The service allows users to: